 (B) Trigger different applicable requirements.

-(b) Alternative operating scenarios must be identified in the permit application, approved by the Department; and listed in the permit;
+(b) Alternative operating scenarios must be identified in the permit application, approved by DEQ; and listed in the permit;

 (c) Changes between approved alternative operating scenarios listed in the permit can be made at any time.
 Owners or operators must contemporaneously record in a log at the permitted facility any change from one alternative operating scenario to another.

-(d) Owners or operators are not required to submit the record of changes of alternative operating scenarios on a periodic basis but must make the record available or submit the record upon the request of the Department.
+(d) Owners or operators are not required to submit the record of changes of alternative operating scenarios on a periodic basis but must make the record available or submit the record upon the request of DEQ.

 (e) The permit shield extends to all alternative operating scenarios listed in the permit.